Charles Pitts Robinson and John Palmer Barstow Professor of Applied Mathematics

 "People who wish to analyze nature without using mathematics must settle for a reduced understanding", Richard Feynman

 George Karniadakis received his S.M.
 (1984) and Ph.D.
 (1987) from Massachusetts Institute of Technology.
 He was appointed Lecturer in the Department of Mechanical Engineering at MIT in 1987 and subsequently he joined the Center for Turbulence Research at Stanford / Nasa Ames.
 He joined Princeton University as Assistant Professor in the Department of Mechanical and Aerospace Engineering and as Associate Faculty in the Program of Applied and Computational Mathematics.
 He was a Visiting Professor at Caltech (1993) in the Aeronautics Department.
 He joined Brown University as Associate Professor of Applied Mathematics in the Center for Fluid Mechanics on January 1, 1994.
 He became a full professor on July 1, 1996.
 He has been a Visiting Professor and Senior Lecturer of Ocean/Mechanical Engineering at MIT since September 1, 2000.
-He was Visiting Professor at Peking University (Fall 2007).
+He was Visiting Professor at Peking University (Fall 2007 & 2013).
 He is a Fellow of the Society for Industrial and Applied Mathematics (SIAM, 2010-), Fellow of the American Physical Society (APS, 2004-), Fellow of the American Society of Mechanical Engineers (ASME, 2003-) and Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA, 2006-).
-He received the CFD award (2007) by the US Association in Computational Mechanics.
-His h-index is 52 and he has been cited more than 13,000 times (see my google scholar citations).
+He received the CFD award (2007) and the J Tinsley Oden Medal (2013) by the US Association in Computational Mechanics.
+His h-index is 68 and he has been cited over 23,500 times (see my google scholar citations).
 See complete CV here.
 You can also check out our Geneaology Tree (remember to zoom in!).

 His research interests include diverse topics in computational science both on algorithms and applications.
-A main current thrust is stochastic simulation (in the context of uncertainty quantification and beyond) and multiscale modeling of physical and biological systems (especially the brain).
+A main current thrust is stochastic simulation (in the context of uncertainty quantification and beyond), fractional PDEs, and multiscale modeling of physical and biological systems (especially the brain).
 Can you believe that we solve problems in 100 dimensions - check this out!.
 Read here about the exciting field of "New Biology" described by the National Research Council (2009).
 Read here about our work on sickle cell anemia and also on modeling malaria from first principles, which was also featured on the web site of the National Public Radio.
 Read here about our work on the first large multiscale modeling of a brain aneurysm (finalist in the Gordon Bell Award, Supercomputing'11).
 Our new area is neurovascular coupling in the brain, i.e., bridging the gap between neuroscience and vascular mechanics.
 New experimental evidence suggests the intriguing possibility that by slightly modulating the brain blood flow one can control information processing -- read our paper here!
+Recent feature article of our work ("Blood in Motion") in American Scientist.

 Particular aspects include: